idealhack/dotfiles/README.md

 # dotfiles

-configurations for git, tmux, vim, zsh, etc. in os x
+tools and configurations on os x

 ## Usage